South Dakota Kuchen Recipe- A Volga German Legacy

 Today, I learned how a search engine works.
 I also found out what shape raindrops take when they fall.
 No, I didn’t read a book or do a Google search; I watched “Die Sendung mit der Maus”!
 What is Die Sendung mit der Maus?
 For 50 years, this award-winning German TV program on WDR entertained and educated German kids !
 And…

 We wear slippers and house shoes all the time in our house.
-I like to have warm feet, and I hate dragging dirt from the garden or street into our home.
-Since we seem to be home all the time, I like a slipper that holds up well, AND looks cute.
-Fortunately, GermanSlippers has a fun selection of SUPER CUTE…
+I hate dragging dirt from the garden or the street into our home.
+But I need a slipper that keeps my feet warm, holds up well, AND looks cute.
+Fortunately, GermanSlippers has a fun selection of SUPER CUTE House Slippers for women and men, perfect for lounging, household…

 What is a Volksmarsch?
 Walking for Fun, Friendship and Fitness